 - 1. Pre-Employment.
 Pre-employment drug screens are required for employees in safety-sensitive positions and/or College programs where such screening is a requirement for placement at a clinical or other site. - 2.
 Post-Accident.
 When there is Reasonable Suspicion that drug and/or alcohol use or impairment may have contributed to the accident or incident, a post-accident drug/alcohol screen is required for any employee.
-The College will arrange transportation for the employee to the screening location and then home, if necessary, to ensure the employee's safety.
+The College will arrange transportation for the employee to the screening location and then home, if necessary to ensure the employee's safety.
 If the employee refuses to participate in the drug and/or alcohol screening, it will result in a positive test. - 3.
 Reasonable Suspicion.
-A supervisor, with agreement of the appropriate ELT member and the Executive Director of Human Resources and Organizational Development may require an employee to participate in drug and/or alcohol screening when the screening is based on Reasonable Suspicion.
-If the employee refuses to participate in the drug and/or alcohol screening, it will result in a positive test.
+A supervisor, with agreement of the appropriate ELT member and the Vice President of Human Resources and Organizational Development may require an employee to participate in drug and/or alcohol screening when the screening is based on Reasonable Suspicion.
+If the employee refuses to participate in the drug and/or alcohol screening, it will result in a positive test. - 4.
+Safety-Sensitive Positions.
+Individuals employed in safety-sensitive positions are subject to random drug/alcohol screens.
+Each quarter, using a computer-based number generator, the College will randomly select five percent (5%) of the eligible pool subject to random testing.
+Once the employees are selected, the College will immediately arrange transportation for the employees to the testing site.
+If an employee is absent from work on the day his/her number is selected, that employee will be tested with the next group of selected employees the next quarter.
+If the employee is selected and refuses to participate in the drug and/or alcohol screening, it will result in a positive test.